I recently took Sominex to help me through a bad patch of sleep, which had started during a spell of unusually hot weather.

 Many people find it works well because it contains quite a significant dosage of an anti-histamine known to cause drowsiness.

 In this review, I’ll describe my personal experience of taking it, and the side effects I had.
 Please remember that this is just one person’s experience, and it might work differently for you.

 So further in the article, you’ll also find important guidance and safety advice based on the patient leaflet and current medical advice.

 It’s important to understand that there are several different versions of Sominex.

-Secondly, don’t confuse it with the herbal sleep aid in the U.K., which is very different.
+Secondly, don’t confuse it with the herbal sleep aid in the UK, which is also very different.
 For more about that one, you can see my Sominex Herbal review.

 Finally, in India the name Sominex is used for a heartburn and indigestion drug, not a sleep aid at all.